CharlyDev88/ArmadaChile/wp-content/plugins/ultimate-member/readme.txt

   - Added: Sanitizing handlers to the Ultimate Member > User Roles forms' fields
   - Added: Sanitizing handlers to the Restriction Content forms' fields in the posts/pages/menus additional fields
   - Added: Sanitizing handlers to the all (Login/Registration/Profile/Account) frontend forms' fields
-  - Added: Custom placeholder setting for the Confirm Password field
+  - Added: Custom placeholder setting for the Confirmar Password field

 * Bugfixes: